expenture/Expense/README.md

 A `Collector` class should define to public methods: `run` and `recieve`.

 The `run` method starts the collector to collect data.
-To control the deepness of collecting data _(for example, we want to collect [the webpages updated today] hourly, [webpages that may change recently] daily and [the whole website] monthly)_, it must take an optional key argument: `level`, this argument can be passed in symbols `:normal`, `:light` or `:complete`, to determine that this collecting should be normal, light or complete.
+To control the deepness of collecting data _(for example, we want to collect [the webpages updated today] hourly, [webpages that may change recently] daily and [the whole website] monthly)_.

 The `recieve` method will be called if data is sent in proactively (for example, by billing email).
 It takes an argument `data` and a key argument `type`.
 The `data` will be the page body and `type` as the data type.